-Highlights and Accomplishments for 2021-2022:
+3. Highlights and Accomplishments for 2021-2022:

-10 Public Works had the FCS Group in 2020 perform an analysis of the Fleet Replacement and Operations systems to verify fleet practices, cash balances, and the plan forward.
-This analysis showed that the two 11 the past biennium and the findings of the analysis have been proven to be true.
+Public Works had the FCS Group in 2020 perform an analysis of the Fleet Replacement and Operations systems to verify fleet practices, cash balances, and the plan forward.
+This analysis showed that the two funds, 511, Fleet Operations and Maintenance, and 510, Equipment Rental Reserve had sufficient funds to meet current and future operational and replacement needs.
+This plan has been implemented over the past biennium and the findings of the analysis have been proven to be true.